Friends and family recommendations

 At QVH we like to know what our patients and visitors think of their experience so that we can continue improving.
 There are a variety of ways we get feedback from patients.
 See how to feed back for more details.

 Because the scores are collected and published monthly they provide up-to-date information on the performance of each ward.
 We also use patient feedback and data from a wide variety of other sources, including national and local surveys, to help us monitor and improve patient care.
-These include the national inpatient survey, national outpatient survey and national cancer patient survey.
+These include the national inpatient survey and the national cancer patient survey.

 We publish an annual patient experience report which reviews the feedback we have received and sets out progress with our rolling plan of action to improve patient experience.